yasomaru/go-sdk/CONTRIBUTING.md

 #### Enforcement and Support

-- **Shared Responsibility.** All Committee participants share responsibility for upholding the Policy.
+- **Shared Responsibility.** All Working Group participants share responsibility for upholding the Policy.
 While legal counsel can provide support, day-to-day compliance is a function of culture and practice.
 - **Designated Legal Contacts.** Each participating entity should designate a legal point of contact responsible for reviewing meeting materials (e.g., agendas, minutes) and fielding questions about compliance.
-These contacts should be included in the Committee distribution list for all official materials and should be consulted in advance of any meetings where sensitive topics may arise.
+These contacts should be included in the Working Group distribution list for all official materials and should be consulted in advance of any meetings where sensitive topics may arise.
 - **Final Note.** The Policy is not meant to chill legitimate technical collaboration.
-It is meant to ensure that the Committee can focus on its mission without creating unnecessary legal risk or attracting regulator scrutiny.
+It is meant to ensure that the Working Group can focus on its mission without creating unnecessary legal risk or attracting regulator scrutiny.
 Participants who follow the Policy and avoid Inappropriate Topics will remain squarely within the procompetitive zone.